 Vorys may share personal information with third parties for certain purposes.
 For example, we may share personal information with:

 - Service Providers: We partner with third parties to assist with many aspects of our business, including our professional advisors and other service providers who help us communicate with you.
-These third parties may provide services related to any of the purposes described in How do we use the information we collect about you?, and we may share with them any types of information described in What information does Vorys collect about you?
+These third parties may provide services related to any of the purposes described in How do we use the information we collect about you?, and we may share with them any types of information described in What information does Vorys collect about you?.
 We may also receive information collected by these third parties and combine it with the information we have collected.
 Some of these third parties may be located outside the United States.
 Your information may also be collected and processed by third parties who will process your information independently in accordance with their own privacy notices.

 - Marketing Providers: We partner with third parties to assist with the advertising and marketing of our business.
-We may share with them the types of information described in What information does Vorys collect about you?
+We may share with them the types of information described in What information does Vorys collect about you?.
 We may also receive information collected by these third parties and combine it with the information we have collected.

-- Our International Offices: We operate our Website from the United States of America and store the information we collect through our Website in the United States of America.
+- Operations We operate our Website from the United States of America and store the information we collect through our Website in the United States of America.
 We market and provide legal services, however, in many countries throughout the world.
 Accordingly, we may disclose information collected through our Website, as well as other information, across offices and geographical boundaries, within and outside of the firm, for legal and legitimate purposes.

 - Other Third Parties: We will disclose information about you, including to government bodies or law enforcement agencies, when we believe it to be necessary for compliance with the law or to protect our Website users, our Website, or the public.

 You can control the information we collect and use in the following ways: